copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 Zcash is the starting point.
 Over time, this project will expand to include:

-* Additional community media implementations beyond PeerTube
+* Additional community media implementations

 * Publishing playbooks and templates

-* Indexing and metadata guidelines
+* Metadata and indexing guidelines

-* Support for event recording pipelines
+* Publishing pipelines for event recordings

 ---

-**Community media needs infrastructure.** We are here to help build it.
+**Community media needs homes that last.** We are here to help build them.